 When a form is set to Public access it is possible to enable a simple captcha.
 This captcha should prevent spamming if a form is accessible from internet.

 Captchas are not enabled by default on anonymous forms.
 Administrators need to enabled them explicitly depending on how the form may be accessible from an hostile network such Internet.

-There are two types of targets for a form:
+There are three types of targets for a form:

 It is possible to generate any number of targets from a single form.
 Mixing types of targets is also possible.

 To create a target click on the link Add a target